valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

  * USE_OPTIMIZATION set to true: 1.7 MB of used memory
  * USE_OPTIMIZATION set to false; 11 MB of used memory

-This is an order of magnitude, I think this makes Redis more or less the most memory efficient plain key value store out there.
+This is an order of magnitude, I think this makes Valkey more or less the most memory efficient plain key value store out there.

 *WARNING*: for this to work, make sure that in your redis.conf you have